Raven recycles vehicles!

 Abandoned vehicles are a problem in Yukon.
 It’s time to develop a sustainable plan for vehicles at the end of their life.

-Recycling your vehicle ensures hazardous materials don’t contaminate our landscapes, leak into our precious water and soil.
+Recycling your vehicle ensures hazardous materials don’t contaminate our landscapes by leaking into our precious water and soil.

-Over 88% of a vehicle is recyclable and it is one of the most developed recycling industries Auto-recycling saves energy.
+Over 88% of a vehicle is recyclable, and it is one of the most developed recycling industries.